-Aluminum crimping sleeves are best used with fluorocarbon and monofilament lines, while brass and copper sleeves are suitable matches for cable.
+Aluminum crimping sleeves work best with fluorocarbon and monofilament lines, while brass and copper sleeves are suitable matches for cable.
 Consider the size of your sleeve, though, as one size does not fit all when it comes to crimping your fishing lines.
 Not only does your sleeve need to be the right size, but you also need to be extremely precise when using the pliers to secure a hold.
-An over-sized or under-crimped sleeve will lead to the line slipping away, while an over-crimped sleeve will break the line inside of the sleeve.
+An oversized or under-crimped sleeve will lead to the line slipping away, while an over-crimped sleeve will break the line inside of the sleeve.
 It’s a delicate process that you should research well and test often.

 Lures or Live-Bait

 Choosing the right bait and lures for your presentation can significantly affect your catch rate, whether trolling for big fish or spinning for smaller fish.
 Whether you’re using live bait, cut-bait, lures, or a combination of lures and bait, there are some key considerations to make.